Probing the Extreme-Mass-Ratio Inspirals Population Constraints with TianQin: numerical setup

 where $\hat{L}$ is a unit vector along the CO's orbital angular momentum, $\hat{n}$ is the unit vector pointing from the detector to the source, $\gamma$ is the azimuthal angle measuring the direction of the pericenter, $a_n, b_n, c_n$ are combination of three independent components, which are the second time derivative of the inertia tensors calculated based on the Fourier analysis of the Kepler orbit.
 More details can be found in \cite{Barack:2003fp}.
 The EMRI signals entering the TianQin detector cause a shift of the armlength, and generate response signals with strain amplitude as follows

 where $F^+(t), F^\times(t)$ are the antenna pattern, whose detailed expressions can be found in \cite{Fan:2022wio}.
 By substituting $h(t)$ into equation (\ref{equ:snr}), the SNR for all EMRI events can be obtained.
-We choose the EMRI waveforms truncated at the last stable orbit of a Schwarzschild black hole rather than a Kerr black hole, as the AK method for EMRI waveform is more reliable when the compact object (CO) is far away from the plunge.
-We adopt the detection thresholds of 15 and 20 for EMRIs as suggested in \cite{Babak:2009ua} and \cite{Babak:2017tow}, respectively.
+We choose the EMRI waveforms truncated at the last stable orbit of the Schwarzschild black hole (AKS) and the Kerr black hole (AKK), and adopt the detection thresholds of 15 as suggested in \cite{Babak:2009ua} and \cite{Babak:2017tow}, respectively.
 Then, we count the EMRI events with SNR exceeding these thresholds.
-We find that about 100 EMRI events can be detected if the detection threshold is 15, and about 60 EMRI events could be detected if the detection threshold is 20.
+We find that about 100 EMRI events can be detected for AKS waveform, and about 320 EMRI events could be detected for AKK waveform, during TianQin mission lifetime.

 We present a comparison of the original population and the observed population in Fig.\ref{fig:DetMZDis}, with a detection threshold of 15.
 The left plot of Fig.\ref{fig:DetMZDis} illustrates the distribution of the MBH mass, while the right plot of Fig.\ref{fig:DetMZDis} shows the distribution of the redshift.
 These distributions result from the original source distributions, the frequency-dependent sensitivity curve, and the correlation between MBH mass and the peak frequency of its gravitational wave (GW) signal.
-In the left plot of Fig.\ref{fig:DetMZDis}, the results indicate that the mostly observed MBH masses ( blue color) are distributed between $3\times10^4M_\odot$ and $10^6M_\odot$, with the most detectable MBH mass being around $2\times10^5M_\odot$.
+In the left plot of Fig.\ref{fig:DetMZDis}, the results indicate that the mostly observed MBH masses ( the green and blue color) are distributed between $3\times10^4M_\odot$ and $2\times10^6M_\odot$, with the most detectable MBH mass being around $2\times10^5M_\odot$.
 EMRI sources with an MBH mass beyond this range, which cannot be observed, will introduce a significant selection bias.
-In the right plot of Fig.\ref{fig:DetMZDis}, the observed redshifts (in dark blue color) are mainly distributed at $z\leq1.8$, due to the finite detectable range of TianQin for EMRIs.
-This implies that we can only expect to constrain redshift evolution within this range.
-Also, this results justifies our choice of redshift truncate at 4.5.
+In the right plot of Fig.\ref{fig:DetMZDis}, the observed redshifts (the green and blue color) are mainly distributed at $z\leq2.6$, due to the finite detectable range of TianQin for EMRIs.
+The results justifies our choice of redshift truncate at 4.5.